Lin2907/ciao-bella-blog/README.md

 <img src = "static/md-images/sign-out.png" alt= "Sign out">

 ### Custom 404 error page

+A custom 404 error page is designed to improve the user experience by providing a friendly interface when a user lands on a page that doesn't exist.

 <img src = "static/md-images/404-custom-page.png" alt= "404 custom error page">